ArminJo/SloeberTutorial/README.md

 By double clicking on the tab of every window, this window changes to full screen / full window.
 The next double click reverts this change.

 # Errors and Problems
+Before you chase a strange error, it is always recommended to try **Sloeber > Reattach Libraries**,  **right mouse button > Clean Project** and **Index > Rebuild** and to close and open the project or even restart Sloeber.
+Also look to the list of libraries with **Sloeber > Add a library to the selected project** and check, if it corresponds to your requirements.

 ## A Window (e.g. Console) was accidentally deleted, the window arrangement is broken